Symmetries of weight enumerators and applications to Reed-Muller codes

-The proof of \Cref{lemma-finite} gives an algorithm to find the stabilizer of every weight enumerator.
+The proof of Lemma~\ref{lemma-finite} gives an algorithm to find the stabilizer of every weight enumerator.

 Let $\calC$ be a linear code.
 Suppose that its weight enumerator $w_\calC(x,y)$ is known and of degree $n$. \begin{itemize} \item[1.]
 Set $G:=\emptyset$. \item[2.]
 Calculate $V := \{z_1, \dotsc,z_n\}$ the set of roots of $w_\calC(x,1)$. \item[3.]
 Call $V_3$ the set of all ordered 3-subsets of $V$.\\ Clearly we have $\#V_3=\frac{1}{6}n^3 - \frac{1}{2}n^2 + \frac{1}{3}n$. \item[4.]
 For every triple $\{w_1,w_2,w_3\}\in V_3$: \begin{itemize} \item[4a.]
 Solve the system $z_ia+b-w_iz_ic-w_i d=0$, $i\in \{1,2,3\}$, where the unknowns are $a,b,c,d$.
-It has clearly infinitely many solutions depending on one complex parameter $\lambda$ (the action of $\PGL_2(\bbC)$ is sharply 3-transitive, as we said).
+It has clearly infinitely many solutions depending on one complex parameter $\lambda$ (the action of $\PGL_2(\C)$ is sharply 3-transitive, as we said).
 Call $\underline{a},\underline{b},\underline{c},\underline{d}$ one solution. \item[4b.]
 If $\{\frac{\underline{a}z_i+\underline{b}}{\underline{c}z_i+\underline{d}} \ | \ z_i\in V\}=V$, then \begin{itemize} \item[4bi.]
 Let $A:=\left[\begin{smallmatrix}\underline{a}&\underline{b}\\\underline{c}&\underline{d}\end{smallmatrix}\right]$. \item[4bii.]
 Calculate $\lambda:=\frac{w_\calC(\underline{b},\underline{d})}{w_\calC(0,1)}$. \item[4biii.]
-Let $G:=G\cup\{\zeta_{n}\lambda^{1/n}A\ | \ \zeta_{n}\in \bbC \ \text{s.t.} \ \zeta_n^n=1\}$. \end{itemize} \end{itemize} \end{itemize}
+Let $G:=G\cup\{\zeta_{n}\lambda^{1/n}A\ | \ \zeta_{n}\in \C \ \text{s.t.} \ \zeta_n^n=1\}$. \end{itemize} \end{itemize} \end{itemize}

 Then $G$ is equal to $S(w_\calC(x,y))$.
-This algorithm can be implemented easily in {\sc Magma}, but there is a problem for Step 2: in $\bbC$, we do not have access to the exact roots but only to approximations.
+This algorithm can be implemented easily in {\sc Magma}, but there is a problem for Step 2: in $\C$, we do not have access to the exact roots but only to approximations.
 There are two ways to solve this.
-The first one is to consider the splitting field of $w_\calC(x,1)$ instead of $\bbC$.
+The first one is to consider the splitting field of $w_\calC(x,1)$ instead of $\C$.
 This gives exact results but is computationally more expensive.
 The second one is to use approximations of the roots and control the error to find an approximated version of the stabilizer.
 This is done in the Master thesis of the second author \cite{BFBM}.

-Finally, we give a small lemma which allows one to prove the triviality of the group of symmetries of a given polynomial.
+Finally, we give a small lemma that allows one to prove the triviality of the group of symmetries of a given polynomial.
 Recall that the cross ratio of four points $(z_1: 1), \dotsc, (z_4 : 1)$ is defined as